Creating a Quiz

 1. Click the Restrictions tab.

-3. In addition to activating the quiz you also need to make sure the dates are set correctly.
-Add a Start Date and End Date for the Quiz to determine when the quiz is visible to students.
+3. In addition to activating the quiz, you also need to make sure the dates are set correctly.
+Set a Due date for when the quiz is to be completed.
+Adding a Start Date and End Date for the quiz will determine when the quiz is visible to students.
+The start date is the date that student will be able to see the quiz and the end date is when it will become hidden from them.

-In Optional Advanced Restrictions, a password may be entered and users will have to enter this password to start the quiz.
+4. Under Optional Advanced Restrictions, a password may be entered and students will have to enter this password to start the quiz.

 1. Time Limit: Enter a time limit for your quiz.
 You can enforce a time limit if needed and show clock.
 The default time limit is 120 minutes.

-2. Grace Period: Enter a grace period before users' quiz is flagged as late.
+2. Click Enforced Time Limit to edit the Grace Period.
+Enter a grace period before users' quiz is flagged as late.
 Choose whether or not the students are able to keep working on the quiz after the time limit.

 4.2 Special Access Capabilities

-2. Add Users to Special Access enables you to increase the time limit for special-needs users or extensions and allow different start and end dates for individual users.
-Click Add Users to Special Access to alter the settings for these individual students.
+2. Click Add Users to Special Access to alter the settings for these individual students.

 3. Add Special Access to Quiz allows you to alter any individual setting you wish.
 Change the requirements as you need.